mzgh13/builder-os-ideation/research/RecruitingAgency/Recruiting_Agency_Workflow_Deepdive.md

 ### **B. Budget Expectations for a Genuine Solution**

-The willingness to pay for a new solution like CompanyOS is directly proportional to the perceived value and demonstrable ROI it offers.
+The willingness to pay for a new solution like <SaaS-OS> is directly proportional to the perceived value and demonstrable ROI it offers.
 Agencies are acutely aware of the cost of recruiter time and the revenue lost through inefficiencies.
 Primary interview data is paramount here, but industry trends suggest a strong appetite for automation that drives efficiency and revenue.
 Staffing firms that have invested in automation are reportedly more than twice as likely to experience revenue growth.87

-If CompanyOS can clearly demonstrate how its Integration Hub:
+If <SaaS-OS> can clearly demonstrate how its Integration Hub:

 * Saves a quantifiable number of recruiter hours per week (e.g., 10+ hours).
 * Directly contributes to faster placement cycles (e.g., reducing time-to-fill by several days).